Minhao-Zhang/MBTI-Classification/README.md

 | F-T  | 0.53863  | 0.70014  |
 | J-P  | 0.59189  | 0.74363  |

 ## Machine Learning Approach

 ### Previous Work

-There have been various efforts to predict personality traits based on text data.
-One of the most well-known examples is the questionnaire provided by [16personalities.com](https://www.16personalities.com/), which classifies an individual's MBTI type based on their responses.
-However, predicting personality from natural conversation data presents a much greater challenge.
-A notable attempt in this area is documented by Ryan et al. (2023), where they used a dataset from Kaggle to predict MBTI types from text data.
+Various efforts have been made to predict personality traits based on text data, with one of the most well-known examples being the questionnaire provided by [16personalities.com](https://www.16personalities.com/), which assigns an MBTI type based on user responses.
+However, predicting personality from natural conversation data is significantly more challenging.
+A notable attempt in this area was conducted by Ryan et al. (2023), who used a Kaggle dataset to predict MBTI types from text data.

-Ryan et al. employed a traditional machine learning approach, utilizing a TF-IDF vectorizer combined with classifiers like CatBoost, along with the SMOTE technique to balance the data.
-Despite demonstrating some improvement with SMOTE, their model's performance was underwhelming.
-For instance, their best F1 score for the binary classification of I/E was 0.8389.
-However, given the I/E distribution of 6676/1999, a simple majority classifier could achieve an F1 score of 0.86978.
-This indicates that their model did not outperform a basic majority classifier.
+Ryan et al. utilized a traditional machine learning approach, combining a TF-IDF vectorizer with classifiers like CatBoost and employing the SMOTE technique to balance the data.
+Despite some improvement with SMOTE, the model's performance remained suboptimal.
+For example, their best F1 score for the binary classification of I/E was 0.8389.
+However, given the I/E distribution of 6676/1999, a simple majority classifier could achieve an F1 score of 0.86978, indicating that their model did not outperform this basic benchmark.

 ### My Approach

-I replicated the approach of Ryan et al. (2023) using my own cleaned and significantly larger dataset.
-While I adopted a similar data preprocessing strategy, I experimented with several gradient boosting classifiers, including CatBoost, XGBoost, and LightGBM.
-Although my data distribution differed from theirs, the results were still disappointing, with my best F1 score equal to the majority classifier.
+I replicated Ryan et al.'s (2023) approach using my own cleaned and substantially larger dataset.
+While I employed a similar data preprocessing strategy, I experimented with several gradient boosting classifiers, including CatBoost, XGBoost, and LightGBM.
+Despite differences in data distribution, my results were similarly disappointing, with my best F1 score matching that of the majority classifier.
 The detailed training and evaluation process is documented in [train_model.ipynb](./ml/train_model.ipynb).

-These unsatisfactory results might be attributed to the inherent complexity of MBTI classification or the limitations of traditional machine learning techniques.
-Therefore, I will explore the potential of large language models to see if they can enhance performance.
+These unsatisfactory results may stem from the inherent complexity of MBTI classification or the limitations of traditional machine learning techniques.
+As a result, I plan to explore the potential of large language models to improve performance.

 <table>
   <tr>